-- ☑ The student's task: Thinking on Your Feet (Grade 8)
+- ☑ The student's task: Campfire Story (Grade 8)

-- ✓ Assessment rubric
+- ☑ Assessment rubric

 - ☑ Response sheets (optional)

 You are a camper at a summer theatre camp.
-Every camper gets a chance to do an improvisational scene with a partner around the campfire.
-Your acting coach has told you that tonight will be your night to do your improvisation.
-As you prepare your improvisation, you should establish the setting, conflict, character, and objective.
-Attempt an exciting beginning and a surprise ending.
-You will be performing with an assigned partner.
+Every camper gets a chance to tell a story around the campfire.
+Your acting coach has told you that tonight is your night to tell a story.

+As you prepare your story, identify the situation, the conflict, and the character.
+Allow for an exciting beginning and a surprise ending.
+You will perform the story first for an assigned partner, who will give you feedback.
+Use the feedback to refine and rehearse your story before your final performance.